- Office of Student Affairs

 Wilkes also utilizes an outdoor notification system on campus which is designed to alert you to potential dangerous conditions near campus.
 Should the siren sound, we ask that you take immediate cover indoors and await further instructions via our text alert system.

-The Wilkes University Facilities Department offers a shuttle service, which is available
+The Wilkes University Police Department offers a shuttle service, which is available

 to all students.
-The times and route are listed below.
+The shuttles run continuously during the times listed below, and

 Monday - Friday: 7am to 7 pm